-Sepsis, also known as "blood poisoning," is a life-threatening condition that arises as a severe response to an infection already present in the body.
+Sepsis, also referred to as "blood poisoning," is a life-threatening condition that arises as a severe response to an infection already present in the body.
 It can lead to organ failure, tissue damage and even death if not promptly treated.
 Recognizing the symptoms of sepsis and taking immediate action is crucial in saving lives.

 More than 1.7 million people are diagnosed with sepsis each year in the US, and sepsis remains the most common cause of hospitalization both nationwide and at AdventHealth hospitals in Georgia.
 Even more concerning, sepsis remains the cause of death in about a third of hospitalizations, many of which could have been prevented with earlier intervention, said AdventHealth Gordon Chief Hospitalist Daniel Treiyer, MD.